Nross66/tuple-out-final/README.md

 This version includes:

 * Multiple players
-* User selected number of turns
+* A user selected number of turns
-* User selected number of sides on the dice
+* A user selected number of sides on the dice
 * Dice rolling with `numpy`
-* Score tracking with a dictionary
+* Score tracking
-* Turn history stored in a list of dictionaries
+* Saved turn history
-* Tuple use when saving dice results
+* Dice results saved as tuples
-* File reading from `scores.txt`
+* Reading from `scores.txt`
-* File writing to `scores.txt`
+* Writing to `scores.txt`
-* CSV writing to `game_results.csv`
+* Writing game results to `game_results.csv`
-* A graph of scores over time using `seaborn`
+* A graph of scores over time
 * Input checking with `try` and `except`

 ## Known Limits

 This version decides the winner by highest score.
 If two players tie, the program keeps the first player who reached that score as the winner.

-## Pattern Checklist Notes
+## Project Notes

-This project includes examples of variables, functions, function arguments, named arguments, object methods, a standard library import, a local module import, input, file reading, file writing, conditionals, boolean operators, boolean functions, error handling, while loops, for loops, lists, indexing, dictionaries, tuples, comments, docstrings, and a README file.
+I tried to make this version work like the Tuple Out rules from the assignment.
+The game lets players roll three dice, reroll dice that are not fixed, and keep track of scores until the game ends.

-The project also includes advanced coding topics by using `numpy` for dice rolling and `seaborn` with `pandas` for graphing score data.
+I also added score saving and a graph so I could see how the players' scores changed during the game.